elber-code/database-tools/README.md

 Once configured, you can interact with your MySQL databases from Claude with commands like:

 1. **List all databases**
-   "Show me all databases in my local MySQL"
+   "Execute query in MySQL to show me the databases."

 2. **View tables in a database**
-   "What tables are in the 'my_database' database?"
+   "Execute query in MySQL to show me the table `name_table`."

 3. **Query the size of a table**
-   "What is the size of the 'users' table in my database?"
+   "Execute query in MySQL to show me the size of the table `name_table`."

 4. **Execute custom queries**
-   "Execute this SQL query: SELECT * FROM users WHERE active = 1"
+   "Execute query in MySQL: 'The description of what you want your query to do.'"

 ## Security